MttArmstrong/CI-CD/_episodes/07-ci-for-python-package-matrix.md

 teaching: 5
 exercises: 10
 questions:
-  - How do I run CI for multiple Python versions?
-  - How do I run CI for different platforms?
+  - How do I run CI for multiple Python versions and /or different platforms?
 objectives:
   - Don't Repeat Yourself (DRY)
   - Use a single job for multiple jobs